silasmariusz/atmospheric-weather-card/README.md

 ## Custom House Image Generation

-You can create a personalized 3D-style image for this card using AI image generators (like Midjourney or DALL-E 3) without needing 3D modeling skills.
+You can create a personalized 3D-style image for this card using AI image generators.

 **1. Capture a Reference:** Take a clear photo of your house or the specific area you want to display.
 Aim for a wide shot that shows the overall layout.
 Taking the photo from a corner usually helps the AI understand the perspective and depth better.